dwf/rescued-scipy-wiki/Weave.rst

    cd weave
    sudo python setup.py install

-* Current documentation (which is still being updated to reflect the move to NumPy_) can be seen `here <http://projects.scipy.org/scipy/scipy/browser/trunk/scipy/weave/doc/tutorial.txt?format=raw>`_
+* Current documentation (which is still being updated to reflect the move to NumPy) can be seen `here <http://projects.scipy.org/scipy/scipy/browser/trunk/scipy/weave/doc/tutorial.txt?format=raw>`_

-* PerformancePython_: A comparison of various ways to improve the performance of Python code using Numeric,  weave, Pyrex, Psyco and Fortran (f2py) for solving Laplace's equation.
+* PerformancePython: A comparison of various ways to improve the performance of Python code using Numeric,  weave, Pyrex, Psyco and Fortran (f2py) for solving Laplace's equation.
 These are compared with code written in C++.

 * [:Cookbook/Weave] Some cookbook examples of using low level Numpy C-API